 Views are split regarding one of the modifications (by vivo).
 The modification consits of adding:

+For a SL configured grant Type 2 PSSCH transmission without a corresponding PDCCH a PUCCH resource can be provided by sl-N1PUCCH-AN-Type2.
 If sl-N1PUCCH-AN-Type2 is absent, no PUCCH is provided for the SL configured grant Type 2 PSSCH transmission without a corresponding PDCCH.

 No comments have been made regarding teh other modification (by DOCOMO).
 The modification consits of adding: